 Every once in a while, I like to listen to a little Dave Ramsey.
-You can say what you want about him, but when it comes to motivating you to pay off your debt, I don’t think anyone can beat him.
-His secret is just how simple and doable he makes things seem.
-Listen to […]
+And while I don’t agree with a lot of the things he says, I do concede that he does a good job of motivating people to pay off their debt.
+His secret is how simple and doable he makes paying off […]

 A few weeks ago, I ran into a colleague of mine from my old law firm.
 After exchanging the normal pleasantries, we got to talking about who from our class was still working there.
 It wasn’t many.
 I graduated law school back in 2013 and started my first biglaw gig soon after.
 Just four years […]